Ex-Microsoft, Ex-Facebook. Co-founder at Educative.io

 The goal here is to create a document with tangible evidence that can be used during performance reviews.
 It should document your skills, patterns, and passions in a way that a reviewer or manager can clearly understand.
 It should include your contributions to projects, times you mentored others, improvements you made to code, and things you learned inside/outside of work (i.e. blog posts, new programming languages, online courses, etc.).
 Think of this like the next level of a resume; it essentially brags on your behalf for your experience, growth, and capacity for responsibility.

 When it comes to promotions, there is a fine line between advocating for yourself and selling yourself.
 This method is a clever way of self-advocating that others can easily translate into promotion, pay increase, or benefits.
-Check out Julia Evan’s article on creating a Brag Document
+Check out Julia Evan’s article on creating a Brag Document for a template.

 Develop a set of metrics specific to the interests of your company.
 The right framework and metrics can change the way others evaluate your success.
 Is your organization invested more in final products or the bottom line?
 Is your organization interested in utility or process?
 Consider these factors as you document and frame your accomplishments.